A lot of home-cooked meals, balanced ingredients, and a “refeeding” day

 Taking the first step towards a healthier lifestyle is not easy.
 But if you always start your day with the end in mind, you’ll find it easier to achieve your goals no matter how trivial.

 Of course, things will not happen just by thinking about them.
 If you visualize but don’t act, you’re just dreaming.
 The vision must be supported by a strategy, a plan to address it effectively.
 Finish lines don’t always have to be big and bold.
-But what’s more important is you take small, concrete steps to propel yourself towards your own end goals.
+But what’s more important is you take small, concrete steps to propel yourself toward your own end goals.